wp-plugins/livesupporti/readme.txt

 Tested up to: 4.0
 Stable tag: tags/1.0

-Add Free Live Support Chat on your WordPress website.
+Free Live Support Chat for your WordPress website.

 == Description ==